dolphin-emu/dolphin/Readme.md

 Sets Dolphin's volume.
 Must be a number between 0 and 100.

+#### `SPEED <speed>`

+Sets Dolphin's emulation speed.
+Must be a float.
+Normal speed is 1, half speed is 0.5 etc, and 0 means unlimited.

 #### `STOP`

 Stops the emulation.
 There is no command to start a different emulation, so this pretty much is a one-way command for shutdown.